sakarpanta/HackerNewsFeed/README.md

 # HackerNewsFeed
-An ASP.NET Core Web API and Angular based app that displays news items from HackerNews API: https://github.com/HackerNews/API
+A demo app based on ASP.NET Core Web API and Angular that displays news items from HackerNews API: https://github.com/HackerNews/API